kekehurry/coderserver_docker/README.md

 ### ssl certificate
 download the cert.pem and add to the trusted list.
-Also, you can generate your own cert and key with the domain '*.media.mit.edu', and replace `cert.pem` and `key.pem`.
+Also, you can generate your own cert and key with the domain '*.media.mit.edu', and replace `cert.pem` & `key.pem`.
-I used `mkcert` to generate these files.
+I used [mkcert](https://github.com/FiloSottile/mkcert) to generate these files.